-Fans of the original VW camper will be delighted: the VW ID.Buzz, which will be available from your local AMAG branch from September, is visually very much based on the legendary first generation of the VW camper – including the XL badge on the front, positioned vertically as it was back then, as well as the striking two-tone paintwork.
+Fans of the original VW camper will be delighted: the VW ID.Buzz, which is available from your local AMAG branch, is visually very much based on the legendary first generation of the VW camper – including the XL badge on the front, positioned vertically as it was back then, as well as the striking two-tone paintwork.

 This revival brings back the legendary feeling of freedom that the cult car celebrated from the 1950s onwards – but it is now truly sustainable for city and countryside driving, as a practical vehicle for the whole family, for weekend trips with friends or even as the perfect commercial vehicle.